septcoco/macvsep/README.md

 *   **Favorite Models:** Pin your most-used models to the top of the list for quick access!
 *   **Full Model Support:** Access to all of MVSep's separation models, including those with additional specific options.
 *   **Real-time Progress:** Watch the status of your separation update from "Uploading" to "Waiting" (meaning you are in queue) to "Processing" to "Done".
-*   **Interactive Local History:** A persistent, locally stored history of all your separation jobs.
-Re-download completed jobs directly from the history panel.
+*   **Official Server-Side History:** View a complete history of all your jobs, including those from the website.
+Re-download files, see expiration times, and get real-time status updates directly from the server.
-*   **Direct Downloads:** Download your separated files directly to a folder of your choosing.
 *   **Persistent Output Location:** Remembers the last used output folder between app launches.

 Please note that you will need an API Key that you can retrieve by following the instructions in the settings, and can only be obtained by creating an account on the website!